 As shown above, 41% of responses to this question relate to the management of water.

-NB: The survey results shown are from the entire Subcatchment and therefore include responses from residents in Canterbury, Hurstville and Rockdale LGAs.
-To view the full results from the Upper Wolli Creek 2008 Residential Water Survey, please visit the environment section of Rockdale City Council's website.
+NB: The survey results shown are from the entire UWC Subcatchment and therefore include responses from residents in Canterbury, Hurstville and Rockdale LGAs.

 Business Water Survey